Last Updated: February 2024

 - Anti-refund strategies – In-built AI algorithm understands your customer’s returns reason and offers the best deals automatically.
 This tool is useful to convert returns into profitable sales.

-- Review Management – Helplama Helpdesk is the only helpdesk to auto-collect positive customer reviews from Google and Trustpilot.
+- Review Management – Saufter is the only helpdesk to auto-collect positive customer reviews from Google and Trustpilot.
 Use these as your social proof on various platforms to invite more sales.

 - Performance reports – The real-time dashboard shows you up-to-the-minute reports on chat metrics, agents’ performances, customer feedback, and more.